 There are three versions of the Guide according to the level of pledges managed by the campaigns:

-Select the Guide that fits your campaign size based on your 2005 campaign actual pledges.
-These Guides are available on the CFC website in both a Microsoft Word and Adobe Acrobat version.
+Select the Guide that fits your campaign size based on your 2006 campaign actual pledges.
+These Guides are available in Adobe Acrobat version.

 This year, like last year, the Guide will require: